Never Miss a Recipe!

 - 2 cloves garlic, roughly chopped

 - ⅓ cup light extra virgin olive oil

 - 1 green chilli, roughly chopped (optional)

-With the processor on low, slowly drizzle in the olive oil until all combined into an almost smooth sauce,
+- With the processor on low, slowly drizzle in the olive oil until all combined into an almost smooth sauce,

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 - Avocado and chillis are not traditional but I like the creaminess the avocado adds and a little heat.

 - You can swap the green chilli for jalapeno.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.